RamiHacmon/WeatherApp/README.md

 # WeatherApp
-My first app in Androidoss course \n
+My first app in Androidoss course.
 All rights reserved